wintercms/docs/_docs/plugin-components.md

 <a name="default-markup"></a>
 ## Default markup

-All components can come with default markup that is used when including it on a page with the `{% component %}` tag, although this is optional.
+All components can come with default markup that is used when including it on a page with the {% raw %}`{% component %}`{% endraw %} tag, although this is optional.
 Default markup is kept inside the **component partials directory**, which has the same name as the component class in lower case.

 The default component markup should be placed in a file named **default.htm**.
 For example, the default markup for the Demo ToDo component is defined in the file **/plugins/winter/demo/components/todo/default.htm**.
-It can then be inserted anywhere on the page by using the `{% component %}` tag:
+It can then be inserted anywhere on the page by using the {% raw %}`{% component %}`{% endraw %} tag:

     url = "/todo"

     [demoTodo]
     ==
+    {% raw %}
         {% component 'demoTodo' %}
+    {% endraw %}

 The default markup can also take parameters that override the [component properties](#component-properties) at the time they are rendered.

+    {% raw %}
         {% component 'demoTodo' maxItems="7" %}
+    {% endraw %}

 These properties will not be available in the `onRun` method since they are established after the page cycle has completed.
 Instead they can be processed by overriding the `onRender` method in the component class.
 The CMS controller executes this method before the default markup is rendered.